Let These Tarot Candles Read Your Fortune: Birthdate Co.'s Newest Product Is Here

 Advertisement

 Now, Birthdate Co. has taken its unique spin on spirituality and applied it to the tarot.
 In addition to the three candles, the box comes with an accompanying guidebook explaining the meaning of each of the 22 Major Arcanas of the Tarot and how to best interpret them based on which candle it was pulled from.
-The candles themselves are an all-natural soy and coconut wax blend, with high-quality fragrances that burn a total of 20-30 hours, though you don't have to wait that long to do your reader.
+The candles themselves are an all-natural soy and coconut wax blend, with high-quality fragrances that burn a total of 20-30 hours, though you don't have to wait that long to do your reading.
 The charms can be extracted after a few hours of burn time.

 Each candle has its own scent and is meant to invoke the energy from the past, present, and future: